hbc/knowledgebase/RNAVelocity/RNAVelocity_tutorial.md

 adata.write('merged_adata_ldata_6samples.h5ad')
 ```

-### Step 6: Run downstream analysis
+### Step 7: Run downstream analysis

 This involves looking at top genes, doing additional QC, looking at subsets of the data, etc. I will flesh this out as we do them.
-Running interactively would be ideal
+Running interactively would be ideal.

-## Scripts for Steps 4 and 5:
+## Full cripts for Steps 5 and 6:

 Submission script: